yousefissa/Shoe-Raffle-Scripts/readme.md

 #### if you are not getting an email right away, their server is probably down. go to their website and try manually submitting.
 Simply change the info that is commented.
 Look at the source.
 Make sure to use the correct size letters.

+### Sheikh

+#### You will not get an email after submitting.
+Simply change the info that is commented.
+Look at the source.
+Make sure to input your 2captcha api key.

 ## YOU NEED REQUESTS AND RANDOM, use pip to install requests and random.
 pip3 (or pip, depending on your python version) install requests.
 If you still need help, look up installing modules with python.